TargetProcess/taucharts-docs/tutorials/1min.md

-##What is TauCharts?
+##What is Taucharts?
-TauCharts is a javascript charting library.
+Taucharts is a javascript charting library.
 It is based on the awesome [D3 framework](http://d3js.org/) and [Grammar of Graphics](http://www.amazon.com/The-Grammar-Graphics-Statistics-Computing/dp/0387245448) concepts.

-We built TauCharts around three rules:
+We built Taucharts around three rules:

 1. Graphical design is imporant, so we design everything with passion.
 2. Simple charts are easy to create, complex charts are not easy, but possible.